 Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices.
 This includes listed equity instruments that have quoted price.
-The fair value of all equity instruments which are traded in the stock exchanges is valued using the closing price as at the reporting period
+The fair value of all equity instruments which are traded in the stock exchanges is valued using the closing price as at the reporting period.

 Level 2: The fair value of financial instruments that are not traded in an active market (for example, traded bonds, over-the counter derivatives) is determined using valuation techniques which maximize the use of observable market data and rely as little as possible on entity-specific estimates.
-If
+If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.

 Level 3: If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.
-This is the case for unlisted equity securities, contingent consideration and indemnification asset included in level 3
+This is the case for unlisted equity securities, contingent consideration and indemnification asset included in level 3.